Posts

 Image

-Christ’s Death and the Resurrection and transformation of his body are foundational to the Apostolic Tradition .
-The Apostle Paul discusses the future resurrection of believers in his second letter to Timothy in response to denials of this “ sound teaching ” by false teachers.
-Faith in the future resurrection is central to the doctrine of salvation proclaimed by Jesus and his Apostles.
-This teaching is undeniably reliable since it is based on the historical Death and Resurrection of Jesus.
+Christ’s Death and Resurrection are foundational and indispensable to the teachings of Jesus and the Apostles .
+The Apostle Paul discusses the future resurrection of believers in his second letter to Timothy in response to denials of this “ sound teaching .”
+Faith in the resurrection is central to the doctrine of salvation proclaimed by Jesus and his Apostles.

 Image

-The arrival of Jesus at the end of the age will mean our resurrection and the end of the Last Enemy, Death - 1 Corinthians 15:24-28.
-Certain members of the Corinthian congregation were denying the future resurrection.
-Paul responded by stressing how necessary resurrection is, and he pointed to Christ’s past Death and Resurrection as the model and precedent for our future resurrection.
-We will be raised bodily when Jesus “ arrives ,” and his appearance will mean the overthrow of death itself.
+The arrival of Jesus with great glory will result in the resurrection of the righteous dead, and the end of Death itself - 1 Corinthians 15:24-28.
+Paul responded to believers who denied the coming resurrection of the righteous by stressing the necessity of resurrection for our salvation and life in the new creation.
+He pointed to Christ’s past Death and Resurrection as the precedent for and guarantee of our own resurrection.
+We will be raised bodily when Jesus arrives from the heavens.

 Image